robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 variable`_ to pass list items to a keyword as individual arguments.
 Similarly a variable containing a Python dictionary or a dictionary-like object can be used as a dictionary variable like `&{EXAMPLE}`.
-In practice this means that individual items of the dictionary are passed as `named arguments`_ to the keyword.
+In practice this means that the dictionary is expanded and individual items are passed as `named arguments`_ to the keyword.
 Assuming that a variable `&{USER}` has value `{'name': 'robot', 'password': 'secret'}`, the following two test cases are equivalent.